quantiaconsulting/continuous-analytics-examples/sss_firealarm/readme.md

 1. Go to [http://localhost:8888](http://localhost:8888)
 2. Password: `sda`
-3. run the appropriate cells of `smoke_sensor_simulator.ipynb`
+3. run the appropriate cells of `notebooks/smoke_sensor_simulator.ipynb`
-4. run the appropriate cells of `temperature_sensor_simulator.ipynb`
+4. run the appropriate cells of `notebooks/temperature_sensor_simulator.ipynb`

 ## 3. Explore Spark Structured Streaming by example

-Walk through the cells in `spark-structured-streaming`
+Walk through the cells in `notebooks/spark-structured-streaming.ipynb`

 ## 4. stop the infrastructure